LDAP/AD Realm

 |---|---|

-- After you add the groups, you can see them listed on the Security User Groups dashboard, as shown
+- After adding the groups, you can view them in the Security User Groups dashboard.

 Features of Security Groups in LDAP Realm